reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

     <version>12.5</version>
 </dependency>
 ```
-### Step 2: Define Service Interface
+### Step 2: Define the Client Interface
 **It typically contains the method declarations annotated with Feign annotations.**

-We are going to declare an interface that defines signature of methods we want to call.
+We are going to declare a client interface with a method for each REST endpoint we want to call on a server.
 These are just declarations.
 We do not implement those methods.
-The REST service implements those methods.
-These methods reperesnt the endpoints we want to call. **The method signature should include the HTTP method as well as all required data.**
+Feign will do that for us. **The method signatures should include the HTTP method as well as all required data.**

 Let us define an interface to represent calculator service.
-It has simple API methods to perfom calculations like add, substract, multiply and divide.
+It has a simple API methods to perform calculations like add, substract, multiply and divide:

-Let us see our service interface.

 ```java
 public interface CalculatorService {